KaiFig/Unit_3/Project/read_me.md

     return hasher.verify(user_password, hashed_password)

 ```
-**Fig x** This is a seperate file that hashes the password and also verifies it
+**Fig 14** This is a seperate file that hashes the password and also verifies it
 ```.py
 from hash_password import encrpyt_password, check_password